Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Bounds in Paths and Cycles

-In this section, we explore connections between graph-theoretic properties and length of longest PMI in path and cycle graphs.
-As a result, we show interesting topological bounds on the dimension of SSC in such graphs with a given set of leader nodes.
-We note that our results differ from previous works in this direction in two aspects: first, we specifically study the strong structural controllability of such graphs; second, instead of focusing on complete controllability, we provide tight bounds on the dimesnion of SSC even when the graph is not strong structurally controllable with a given set of leaders \cite{parlangeli2012reachability,she2018topological,liu2018controllability}.
+In this section, we explore connections between graph-theoretic properties and the length of the longest PMI in path and cycle graphs.
+As a result, we show interesting topological bounds on the dimension of SSCS in such graphs with a given set of leader nodes.
+We note that our results differ from previous works in this direction in two aspects: first, we specifically study the strong structural controllability of such graphs; second, instead of focusing on complete controllability, we provide tight bounds on the dimension of SSCS even when the graph is not strong structurally controllable with a given set of leaders (e.g., \cite{parlangeli2012reachability,liu2018controllability}).